| DISCLAIMER: This document is meant for guidance

 useful to a certain extent is awfully burdensome from

-a theory and training perspective, and also in the long
+a theory and training and practise perspective.
+In addition,

 It may be important to remember that unlike many other